faraix/MMROI-ID/README.md

 # MMROI-ID: Multimodal ROI Identification

 MMROI-ID is an open-source toolkit for identifying anatomical correspondence between neuroimaging parcellations and reference atlases.
 This toolkit proposes the use of the **Overlap Fraction (OF)** for cross-atlas label assignment, while also reporting conventional overlap metrics including **Jaccard** and **Dice** [1].
-MMROI-ID thus complements Neuroparc (https://github.com/neurodata/neuroparc) [2] by prioritizing anatomical correspondence over segmentation agreement alone.
-Dice remains useful for quality control, while DOF improves interpretability when comparing atlases with different ROI sizes, resolutions, or boundary definitions.
+MMROI-ID thus complements Neuroparc (https://github.com/neurodata/neuroparc) [3] by prioritizing anatomical correspondence over segmentation agreement alone.
+Dice remains useful for quality control, while OF improves interpretability when comparing atlases with different ROI sizes, resolutions, or boundary definitions, for which standard overlap metrics are often applied despite known limitations [2].

 [
 \text{OF} =